Celeste Dring: Early life

 Celeste Dring is from Wolverhampton, England.
 She studied English at the University of Cambridge and graduated in July 2010.
 Dring started her career as a dance director at the Central Youth Theatre, Wolverhampton.

 Comedy career

 Dring started working with Freya Parker and Ed Kiely in the fringe theatre trio Lebensmüde.
 The trio performed at the 2013 Edinburgh Festival.
-After Ed left, Dring and Parker continued as a duo under the name Lazy Susan, earning a nomination for the comedy newcomer award at the 2014 Edinburgh Festival Fringe.
+After Kiely left, Dring and Parker continued as a duo under the name Lazy Susan, earning a nomination for the comedy newcomer award at the 2014 Edinburgh Festival Fringe.